Your Universal Remote Control Center

 RF Satellites

 For anyone attempting to consolidate all of their remotes into a single unit, satellite systems can pose a potentially major problem: radio frequency (or RF) through-the-wall controls.
-As satellite receivers are the only mainstream audio/visual devices manufactured today using this technology, IR universal remotes do not include RF support.
+As satellite receivers are one of the few mainstream audio/visual devices manufactured today using this technology, IR universal remotes do not include RF support.

 Satellite receivers come with either an RF-only remote or an RF and IR remote.
 In the former case you should contact your manufacturer to determine if your model still has IR capability (most today do), in which case you can purchase a new remote or capture the codes from another pre-programmed model.
 For the latter, you may have to make a choice between RF or IR – most receivers cannot operate with both activated at the same time.
 This adjustment will be found in the receiver’s setup screens and will probably have to be toggled before the remote will transmit IR signals.

-If your receiver does not include infrared support you will need to continue controlling it via the original remote (older RF-only Dish receivers can be upfit with IR).
+In the unlikely event that your receiver does not include any infrared support, you will need to continue controlling it via the original remote.

 Other RF Equiment